JayBazuzi/jaybazuzi.github.io/_posts/2018-01-03 Safeguarding.md

 Now that you've identified a deep underlying cause for a broad genus of problems, don't fix the whole genus at once.
 Find one thing you can do to make things a little bit better.
 If you can reduce the size of the genus by 15%, that's about right.

-Look for something you can do in about an hour.
+Look for things that each take about an hour.
 This makes it easy to justify the cost.
 You'll capture the value of your efforts quickly.
 If your idea doesn't pan out, you haven't lost much.
 If you get interrupted during the 3rd hour, you'll still have two safeguards completed.

 For serious problems, Safeguard repeatedly.
 ====